craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood Clans.md

 A elder-matriarchy of fierce militants.
 The [[Arthur Simonson|son]] of the [[Amelia Simonson|last matron]] rules [[The Kingdom of Prosper]], and this clan has become all but defunct in the politics of the "true" Blood-Clans.

 #### Wakquk Clan
 The [[Wakquk Twins]] have split their mother's claim into two; the [[Hurraquk Clan]] and the [[Garqwak Clan]].
-Many consider this to be a petty disagreement between siblings gone too far - though those without their rule are happy to see disruption in their structures of power.
+Many consider this to be a petty disagreement between siblings gone too far - though those without their rule are happy to see disruption in their power.

 #### [[Emorin Clan]]
 A bureaucracy based community of permanent communities that feed large merchant bands.
 Many consider the Emorin to be the wisest of the Blood-Clans, as well as the most sharp-tongued.

 #### [[Scrivin Clan]]
-A elder-patriarchy of fierce militants.
+A elder-patriarchy of ravenous mages.
 Many bands of the [[Scrivin Clan]] make Soul-contracts for magical powers with powerful entities.
 Other Blood-Clans unite against the Clan Scrivin often, as it is in everyone's best interest that they stay in a position of low power.

 #### [[Bulgpim Clan]]
 A caste clan of permanent farming communities.
-Few people find communication with members of the Bulgpim clan fruitful, as they speak a powerfully distant dialect of Goblin to eachother.
+Few people find communication with members of the Bulgpim clan fruitful, as they speak a powerfully distant dialect of [[Astral Goblin (language)]].
 Few high-caste members of this clan speak a common language (usually [[Arthurian (language)]]) for the purposes of facilitating trade and festivity.

 #### [[Wheernat Clan]]
 A socialist clan of pseudo-nomadic hunter-gatherers.
 The people of the Wheernat clan are taught to move with swiftness and grace, as well as to maintain a focus on your immediate community before the community of the others.
 It is a rarity to meet with a member of the clan who would be caught speaking with you.